 Looking for a cheap Super Bowl snack that looks fancy?
 Whip up a batch of crackers topped with blue cheese and jam.

-You can use any kind of club crackers, though I prefer Keebler because they’re always on sale.
-Pick up a container of blue cheese crumbles meant for salads (much cheaper than a chunk of blue cheese from the dairy) and raspberry or strawberry jam.
+You can use any kind of club crackers, though I prefer Keebler because they’re almost always on sale.
+Pick up a container of blue cheese crumbles meant for salads (much cheaper than a chunk of blue cheese from the deli) and raspberry or strawberry jam.
 It must be jam; jelly is a little too watery.
 Place crackers on a tray or plate, then use a knife to spread a thin layer of jam on each cracker.
 Sprinkle with blue cheese crumbles.

 8. Football cake or cupcakes